Linaa0/Linaa0/README.md

 # 💫 About Me:
-Software developer in the making 💡<br>I love solving real-world problems using code.<br>Always learning.
+Software developer with a great passion of a full-stack 💡<br>I love solving real-world problems using code.<br>Always learning.
 Always building.

 ## 🌐 Socials: